Dreams made of sun and sand: Beach Wedding

 Get one with nature

-Have a minimalistic approach to your wedding décor and embrace the beauty and serenity of the natural layout.
+Have a minimalistic approach to the décor and embrace the beauty and serenity of the natural layout.
 Your colour theme could be inspired by the ocean and sands, using natural elements such as sea-shells, rocks and seaweed ornately, with an occasional spray of flowers to add a pop of colour.

 Permits and ordinances